The way a neighborhood looks and feels when you walk or drive around it, from

 neighborhood has some really cool things about the way it looks and feels as

 revealed by NeighborhoodScout's exclusive research.
 This might include anything

 from the housing stock to the types of households living here to how people

 Do you like a coastal setting?
 If so, this neighborhood may be to your liking.

 The Nassau Shores neighborhood is on the ocean, a bay, or inlet.

 Often such coastal places have amenities and recreational activities on the waterfront

 that are attractive to residents and visitors alike.

-Also of note, most neighborhoods have a mixture of ages of homes in them, from new to old, but this neighborhood stands out due to its concentration of residential real estate built in one time frame: from 1940 through 1969, generally considered older, well-established homes.
+Furthermore, most neighborhoods have a mixture of ages of homes in them, from new to old, but this neighborhood stands out due to its concentration of residential real estate built in one time frame: from 1940 through 1969, generally considered older, well-established homes.
 This was a busy time in America for home construction.
 After the end of World War II, as GIs came home, bought newly built homes on the edges of cities with the help of the GI Bill, and began their families.
 This housing era generally coincides with the 'Baby Boom' generation (1945 - 1964), and many baby boomers grew up in homes built in this era.
-But what is so interesting about the Nassau Shores neighborhood, is that an incredible 82.5% of the homes here were built in this era.
+But what is so interesting about the Nassau Shores neighborhood, is that an incredible 82.2% of the homes here were built in this era.
 So when you walk its streets or drive through, this neighborhood has a look and feel that harkens to that era in American life, a very important slice of Americana.